Statue of Robbie Burns against a backdrop of a Scottish flag, with haggis, whisky glasses and ceilidh dancers in the background

 When is Burns Night in London?

 Burns Night always falls on January 25, the day Robert Burns was born in South Ayrshire way back in 1759.
-With this year’s celebration falling on a Saturday, you can probably expect this year’s festivities to be even more raucous than usual.
+This year’s celebration falls on a Sunday.

 RECOMMENDED: Here are London's best spots for a delicious Burns Night supper.